 The Macedonian Revolutionary Organization (MRO), became the newly established leader of the Macedonian national liberation and social revolution movement, struggling for national independence and social justice.

-Those were the turbulent times that created Goce Delchev, the extraordinary visionary and the ideological leader who organized and mobilized the movement.
+Those were the turbulent times that created Goce Delcev, the extraordinary visionary and the ideological leader who organized and mobilized the movement.

 His brief but brilliant career had been entirely dedicated to the cause of his nation.

-Goce Delchev, the son of the Macedonian patriots Nikola and Sultana Delchevi, was bom on February 4th, 1872, in Kukush, a town 35 km north of Salonika.
+Goce Delcev, the son of the Macedonian patriots Nikola and Sultana Delcevi, was bom on February 4th, 1872, in Kukush, a town 35 km north of Salonika.

-Delchev’s correspondence with the TMORO members covers extensive data on supplies, transport and storage of weapons and ammunition in Macedonia.
-Delchev initiated the idea for an independent production of weapons, which resulted in the bomb manufacturing in the Osogovo Mountains.
+Delcev’s correspondence with the TMORO members covers extensive data on supplies, transport and storage of weapons and ammunition in Macedonia.
+Delcev initiated the idea for an independent production of weapons, which resulted in the bomb manufacturing in the Osogovo Mountains.
 The plant played a significant role in furthering the self-confidence and self-reliance within the revolutionary movement.

 The justifiable conspiracy period of TMORO was ended by the Vinica Affair of November 1897, when domestic and world opinion was exposed to the facts of TMORO’s existence and extent.

-That was the time of Delchev’s campaign trips across Macedonia, inducing optimism, bright visions and firm confidence in the successful goals of the Macedonian national idea.
+That was the time of Delcev’s campaign trips across Macedonia, inducing optimism, bright visions and firm confidence in the successful goals of the Macedonian national idea.